1tontech/x-ng4-http-interceptor-dontuse/CONTRIBUTING.md

 TODO

-Use `npm run commit` instead of `git commit` & follow prompts to generate git message
+Use `yarn run commit` instead of `git commit` & follow prompts to generate git message